ern0/gioco-a-intervalli/doc/lessions.md

 made two music editors,
 and created
 some songs with them,
-which made me kinda famous
+which made me kinda' famous
 in the early C16/Plus4 scene.

 It has been *35 years* since